cedarrose/ee355project/readme.txt

 test_network.cpp --> Main interactive driver with CLI menu test_person_eq.cpp --> Unit test for `==` and `!=` operators on `Person`

 We used the material learned in lectures and past labs, as well as online websites like Geeks for Geeks, in order to achieve all tasks from Phase 1.
-I used claude to help me remove the "-" from the phone number and it taught me to write: val.erase(remove(val.begin(), val.end(), '-'), val.end());
+I used claude for a specific line in helping me remove the "-" from the phone number and it taught me to write: val.erase(remove(val.begin(), val.end(), '-'), val.end());